PyJobShop/PyJobShop/docs/source/setup/intro_to_cp.rst

 * `Google OR-Tools CP-SAT <https://developers.google.com/optimization/cp/cp_solver>`_ is an open-source solver with an extremely competitive CP solver, consistently winning the yearly `MiniZinc challenge <https://www.minizinc.org/challenge/>`_.
 * `IBM ILOG CP Optimizer <https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-cp-optimizer>`_ is particularly geared towards industrial scheduling and planning tasks.
-* `MiniZinc <https://www.minizinc.org/>`_ is a high-level constraint modeling language that allows you to easily model discrete optimization problems, and can be easily used with any CP solver.
+* `MiniZinc <https://www.minizinc.org/>`_ is a high-level constraint modeling language that allows you to easily model discrete optimization problems and can be easily used with any CP solver.

 For those interested in more details of CP, we refer to the following resources: